NASA To Send 1 Million People's Names To the Sun - Slashdot

 Cuz I can't really afford the rents there.

-A little bit too late (Score:3)
+A little bit too late (Score:4, Insightful)

 It would be great to have these articles before the deadline.